Princess Charlotte of Wales (1796–1817): Birth

-In 1794, George, Prince of Wales, sought a suitable bride.
-He did not do so out of any particular desire to secure the succession, but because he was promised an increased income if he married.
-His choice fell on his cousin Caroline of Brunswick, although he had never met her.
+In 1794 George, Prince of Wales, sought a suitable bride because he was promised an increased income if he married.
+His choice was his German cousin Caroline of Brunswick, although he had never met her.
 They were repelled by one another when they first met, but the marriage went ahead on 8 April 1795.
 The couple ended up separating within weeks, though they remained under the same roof.
 George later stated that they had only had sexual relations three times.

-On 7 January 1796, one day short of nine months after the wedding, Caroline gave birth to a daughter at their residence, Carlton House, London.
-While George was mildly unhappy that she was not a boy, the King, who preferred female babies, was delighted at the birth of his first legitimate grandchild, and hoped that the birth would serve to reconcile George and Caroline.
+Caroline gave birth to a daughter at their residence, Carlton House, London on 7 January 1796.
+While George was mildly unhappy that she was not a boy, King George III, who preferred female babies, was delighted at the birth of his first legitimate grandchild, and hoped that the birth would serve to reconcile George and Caroline.
 This did not come to pass, however.
 Three days after the birth, George drew up a will directing that his wife have no role in the upbringing of their child, and bequeathed all his worldly goods to his mistress, Maria Fitzherbert.
 Caroline was left one shilling.
 Many members of the royal family were unpopular but the nation celebrated the princess's birth.
 On 11 February 1796, she was christened Charlotte Augusta, after her grandmothers, Queen Charlotte and Augusta, Duchess of Brunswick-Lüneburg, in the Great Drawing Room at Carlton House by John Moore, Archbishop of Canterbury.
 Her godparents were the King, the Queen and Augusta (for whom Charlotte, Princess Royal, stood proxy).

 Despite Caroline's demands for better treatment now that she had given birth to the second-in-line to the throne, George restricted her contact with the child, forbidding her to see their daughter except in the presence of a nurse and governess.
 Caroline was allowed the usual daily visit which upper class parents paid to their young offspring at this time; she was not allowed any say in the decisions made about Charlotte's care.
 Sympathetic household staff disobeyed the Prince and allowed Caroline to be alone with her daughter.
 George was unaware of this, having little contact with Charlotte himself.
 Caroline was even bold enough to ride through the streets of London in a carriage with her daughter, to the applause of the crowds.